Jayson Molumby: International career

 Molumby was called up to the Irish under-15 panel for the 2013–14 season.
 He was included in the Republic's under-16 squad for a four nation tournament in Netherlands, taking on United States, Czech Republic and Netherlands.
 On 20 March 2016, Molumby was given the under-16 International Player of the Year award for 2015.

 Molumby spent time as captain of Ireland's under-17 team.
 He scored the winning goal in a match against Finland.
 He scored his first under-19 goal against Austria on 6 September 2016.
 On 14 March 2017, he was nominated for the under-17 International Player of the Year for 2016, losing out to Declan Rice of West Ham United.

 Molumby was included in Stephen Kenny's first Republic of Ireland U21 squad in March 2019 for a European qualifier vs Luxembourg U21.
 He was named captain of the side and continued to captain Ireland at the 2019 Toulon Tournament where Ireland came fourth losing Mexico on penalties in the third-place playoff game.
 He has since captained the side to wins over Armenia U21 and Sweden U21 to put Ireland top of their group.

 On 24 August 2020, Molumby was named in the Republic of Ireland senior squad for the first time for the UEFA Nations League games against Bulgaria and Finland, in what was his manager at under 21 level, Stephen Kenny's first squad as senior manager.

 He made his debut on 6 September in the 1–0 defeat against Finland at the Aviva Stadium.

 Style of play

-Molumby is comfortable playing in any form of central midfield role, be it attacking or defensive and has high energy levels.
-He is confident on the ball, looking to make probing passes.
+Molumby is comfortable playing in any form of central midfield role, including attacking or defensive, and has high energy levels.
+He is confident on the ball, and looks to make probing passes.